How to Press Flowers for Pretty Cards, Pictures and Decor Items

 - Continue, sandwiching flowers between sheets of paper, then turning catalog pages to cover each section, working from the back to the front.

-- Store catalogs in a safe place, away from heavy traffic areas, stacking catalogs one on top of the other.
-Place books on top for additional weight.
+- Store catalogs in a safe place, away from heavy traffic areas.
+Stack catalogs one on top of the other, but not so high as to tip over.

 - Wait a couple of weeks/months to ensure that flowers are thoroughly dried and pressed.

 I like to use paper between flowers and catalog pages when pressing flowers.
 While one could place flowers directly into books, there's always the risk that flowers will pick up ink or lines of text.
 Better to be safe than sorry.

 When you later open your catalogs, you'll likely be amazed at how different and lovely most of your flowers look.
 Colors may have changed and some flowers will have taken on a different appearance.